a13xe/Kali-Purple-alongside-Windows/README.md

 ### `✅ Step 9:` Complete the Installation

-- Once the installation is complete, the installer will prompt you to remove the installation media (USB/DVD) and press Enter to reboot the system.
+- Once the installation is complete, the installer will prompt you to remove the installation media (USB/DVD) and press 'Enter' to reboot the system.
-- Remove the USB drive or DVD and hit Enter to restart.
+- Remove the USB drive or DVD and hit 'Enter' to restart.
 - After the system reboots, you'll be presented with the Kali Linux login screen.

 ### `❗❗ Note: ❗❗`